 In today's Daily Do, Why is our fruit turning brown?, families participate in a Dinner Table Discussion (see below) about the phenomenon of fruits (e.g., apples, pears, and bananas) turning brown.
 This sensemaking discussion has four parts:

-(3) help students and their families ask what they want to know more about.
+(3) help students and their families ask what they want to know more about; and

 (4) discover something new that moves everyone along the learning continuum of a particular science idea.

-These are intended to be family-style discussions, with provided parent talk-moves, that stimulate thinking among family members and move everyone along the continuum of learning.
-Each dinner table discussion has these components to them linked below.
+DTDs are intended to be family-style discussions, with provided parent talk-moves, that stimulate thinking among family members and move everyone along the continuum of learning.
+Each DTD has these components to them linked below.
 These components provide fertile ground for the discussion to be authentic, phenomena-driven, rooted in science, and focused on sensemaking.

 If this is your first Dinner Table Discussion in the Daily Do series, NSTA recommends reading the guidance before trying your first family discussion.